bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 Note that when `value-as-date` prop is set, the returned `Date` object will be in the browser's default timezone.

+If `<b-form-date>` has a value set for the `name` prop, a hidden input will be created which will have its `name` attribute set to the value of the `name` prop, and the value attribute wil be set to the selected date in `YYYY-MM-DD` format.
+This will allow the `<b-form-date>` selected value to be submitted via native broswer form submission.

 ## Date constraints